sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Django.md

 This will create a default Run configuration so that you may edit it later through run > run configurations (or debug > debug configurations) if you want to change a parameter.

-To know how to rerun the last launch, see: Rerun Last Launch on Launching.

-If the --noreload is not passed, only the parent process will be killed from Eclipse, and the others will only be killed when they'd be reloaded (in other words, on a code-change).
+{{% alert title="⚠️ Warning" color="primary" %}}To know how to rerun the last launch, see: Rerun Last Launch on Launching.{{% /alert %}}{{% alert title="⚠️ Warning" color="primary" %}}If the --noreload is not passed, only the parent process will be killed from Eclipse, and the others will only be killed when they'd be reloaded (in other words, on a code-change).{{% /alert %}}

 ## Run/Debug as Django with auto-reload